Guhui-Z/CS74_ReviewPrediction/README.md

 ### Model

-XGBoostClassifier with eighted F1 10-fold cross validation: 0.76
+XGBoostClassifier with weighted F1 10-fold cross validation: 0.76

 ### Instructions
 `third_iteration_model.py` contains our final model's code.
 Please see the file for detailed documentation.